 Liz Gale-Bentz is a third-year doctoral student in the clinical psychology program at Drexel University.
 Within her clinical and research interests in forensic psychology, she is particularly interested in intervention programs for youth in the juvenile justice system.
 Liz received her B.A. in Psychology and African American Studies from the University of Virginia in May 2010.

 Amanda NeMoyer is a sixth-year student in the Law-Psychology program with Drexel University's School of Law.
-Her clinical and research interests are in juvenile forensic psychology.
+Her clinical and research interests are in juvenile forensic psychology and public policy.
 In particular, she is interested in evaluating current juvenile justice practices, investigating the potential need for reform, and advocating for policy change.
 Amanda earned her B.S. in Journalism with a double major in Psychology and a minor in Legal Studies from Northwestern University in June 2010; she earned her M.S. in Clinical Psychology from Drexel University in September 2013.

 Jennica Janssen is a second-year student in the Law-Psychology program with Drexel University's School of Law.
 Her clinical and research interests are in juvenile and adult forensic psychology and alternative sentencing that includes a mental health treatment component.
 She has served as a Marriage and Family Therapy intern in a mental health divergent court, an intensive outpatient program in a hospital setting, and an outpatient clinic, assisting adolescents struggling with substance abuse.
 Jennica earned her B.S. in Psychobiology from the University of California, Los Angeles, in June 2010; she earned her M.S. in Clinical Psychology and a Gerontology Certificate from Notre Dame de Namur University in 2013.

 Stephanie Singer is a first-year student in the Law-Psychology program with Drexel University's School of Law.
 Her clinical and research interests are in forensic psychology, particularly false confession likelihood, violence risk assessment, and diversion initiatives, for both adults and juveniles.
-She earned a B.A. from the College of the Holy Cross in 2011 and an M.S. in Clinical Psychology from Drexel University in 2015.
+She earned a B.A. from the College of the Holy Cross in 2011 and an M.S. in Psychology from Drexel University in 2015.